ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Overnight</h3>Mostly cloudy.
 Low around 62, with temperatures rising to around 65 overnight.
-East southeast wind around 2 mph.<br></div>
+Southeast wind around 2 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Thursday</h3>A chance of rain showers after 3pm.
-Cloudy.
-High near 82, with temperatures falling to around 78 in the afternoon.
-East wind
+         <h3>Thursday</h3>A slight chance of rain showers after 5pm.
+Mostly cloudy.
+High near 82, with temperatures falling to around 79 in the afternoon.
-         2 to 13 mph, with gusts as high as 22 mph.
-Chance of precipitation is 30%.<br></div>
+         East wind 2 to 10 mph, with gusts as high as 18 mph.
+Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Thursday Night</h3>Rain showers before 1am, then showers and thunderstorms.
-Cloudy.
-Low around 61, with temperatures rising to around 64 overnight.
+Cloudy, with a low around 61.
+East wind 9 to 14 mph, with gusts as
-         East wind around 14 mph, with gusts as high as 23 mph.
+         high as 23 mph.
 Chance of precipitation is 90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Friday</h3>Showers and thunderstorms.
+         <h3>Friday</h3>Rain showers before 10am, then showers and thunderstorms.
 Mostly cloudy, with a high near 73.
-East wind 9 to 14 mph, with gusts as high as 22 mph.
-Chance
+East wind 9 to 14 mph, with
-         of precipitation is 90%.<br></div>
+         gusts as high as 23 mph.
+Chance of precipitation is 90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">